yuchenlin/rebiber/README.md

 ```
 If you would like to use the latest github version with more bug fixes, please use the second installation method.

-## Usage（v1.1.2）
+## Usage（v1.1.3）
-Normalize your bibtex file with the official converence information:
+Normalize your bibtex file with the official conference information:

 ```bash
 rebiber -i /path/to/input.bib -o /path/to/output.bib